TIBCOSoftware/js-visualize/Readme.md

 ## Project structure
 Visualize.js documentation project consists of 3 parts:
-- **jsfiddle examples** - this is basically set of folders with jsfiddle examples. we are using [jsfiddle github integration][jsfiddle github integration] to show jsfiddle examples from our github repo.
+- **jsfiddle examples** - this is basically set of folders with jsfiddle examples.
+  We are using [jsfiddle github integration][jsfiddle github integration] to show jsfiddle examples from our github repo.
 So if new sample should be added - read [add new jsfiddle sample](#add-new-jsfiddle-sample) section
 - **slatedocs** - [visualize.js docs page][online documentation]
   is written using [slatedocs/slate][slatedocs] template.
 So if visualize document itself